Riding the Wave: Polymers in Time-dependent Nonequilibrium Baths: The model Results

 \section{The model \& Results}

 We consider an active Rouse polymers immersed in a thermal bath at temperature $T$ in $d$-spatial dimensions, composed of $N$ monomer units interacting via the quadratic Hamiltonian

-where $\boldsymbol{X}_i$ is the position of the $i$-th monomer and $\kappa$ is the strength of the harmonic interaction. $M_{ij}$ is the connectivity matrix and it determines the polymer topology\cite{sommer_statistics_1995}.
+where $\boldsymbol{X}_i$ is the position of the $i$-th monomer and $\kappa$ is the strength of the harmonic interaction. $M_{ij}$ are elements of the connectivity matrix which determines the polymer topology, defined as $M_{ij} = deg[i]\delta_{ij} - A_{ij}$\cite{sommer_statistics_1995}.
+Here, $deg[i]$ is the number of bonds arising from monomer $i$ and $A_{ij}$ are elements of the adjacency matrix with $A_{ij} = 1$ if monomers $i$ and $j$ are connected and $A_{ij}=0$ otherwise.
 Neglecting inertial dynamics, we model the monomers as active Ornstein-Uhlenbeck particles (AOUPs)\cite{caprini_active_2019,martin_statistical_2021,caprini_parental_2022}, described by the following set of $N$ coupled overdamped Langevin equations